• Tell your family and friends about your engagement.

 that you like to give them an idea of your preferences

-• Order your wedding dress.
+• Order the wedding dress/es.

 • Order your bridesmaids' dresses.